dsmlr/HateThaiSent/readme.md

 - The dataset contains 7597 messages.
 - The annotations are contained in the format of a CSV file.
 - Each message was annotated by the hateful `Hatespeech`, `Nonhatespeech` and the sentiment `Positive`, `Neutral`, `Negative` of the message.
+- The Baselines folder contains the compared SOTA approaches and the ThaiCaps folder contains the proposed framework.
+- Each framework has a run.py file which can be executed with -
+    ```bash
+    CUDA_VISIBLE_DEVICES=0 python run.py

 ![Instance per category](asset/stackedbarsent.png)